lino-framework/book/docs/specs/sales.rst

 :mod:`lino_xl.lib.products` plugin.

 It also needs and installs :mod:`lino_xl.lib.vat` (and not :mod:`lino_xl.lib.vatless`).
 Which means that if you want product invoices, you cannot *not* also install the VAT framework.
-If the site owner is not subject to VAT, you might add :mod:`lino_xl.lib.bevats` which hides most of the VAT functionality.
+If the :term:`site operator`  is not subject to VAT, you might add :mod:`lino_xl.lib.bevats` which hides most of the VAT functionality.

 >>> dd.plugins.sales.needs_plugins
 ['lino.modlib.memo', 'lino_xl.lib.products', 'lino_xl.lib.vat']